sonalibiswal02/TextAnalyser/README.md

 # TextAnalyser
-A text analyser which has some cool features!
+A text analyser built with React which has some cool features!